CHERIoT Programmers' Guide

 The phrase 'differently trusted' in the previous paragraph is not an attempt to extend political correctness to software components.
 Capability systems do not imply hierarchical trust models.
 Two components may hold disjoint or overlapping sets of capabilities that allow each to perform some set of actions that the other cannot.
 In a CHERI system, this can include one component having read access to an object and another write access, or two components having access to different fields of the same structure.

 Any CHERI system provides a set of permissions on capabilities.
-Permissions, along with bounds, are capability metadata.
+Permissions, along with bounds, are capability metadata, as shown in Figure 1.
+A CHERIoT capability grants access to a range of memory.
 CHERI systems typically use double the size of the platform's native address for capabilities, so all of the metadata needs to fit in the size of one address.
 As well as this metadata, there is a non-addressable tag bit, sometimes called a valid bit that differentiates between capabilities and other data.
 If a memory location or a register has its valid bit set, then it holds a capability and the hardware promises that this was derived from a valid sequence of operations from some more powerful capability.

 The very earliest CHERI research prototypes used a 256-bit capability on a 64-bit architecture.
 The versions aimed at production have all used no more than double the address size to store a capability.